tweag/python-monorepo-example/1970-01-01-benchgraph.md

 The CI is the natural place for that.
-Note however that if you're using a hosted CI you're condemned to an inevitable noise since you'll have to run your benchmarks on shared machines with unpredictable performances.
+Note however that if you're using a hosted CI you're condemned to an inevitable noise since you'll have to run your benchmarks on shared machines with unpredictable performance.
 This can be partially mitigated by using a proper VM instead of a docker container.